jzeng9/ambassador-envoy/README.md

 [ag]: https://github.com/datawire/ambassador
 [aw]: http://www.getambassador.io/

+## ExtAuth

+When ExtAuth receives a client request, it asks the configured auth service what to do with the client request.
+ExtAuth sends a POST request to the auth service at the path `/post` with body content containing a JSON mapping of the request headers in HTTP2 style, e.g., `:authority` instead of `Host`.
+If ExtAuth cannot reach the auth service, it returns 503 to the client.
+If the auth service response code is 200, then ExtAuth allows the client request to be resume being processed by the normal Envoy flow.
+This will typically mean that the client will receive the expected response to its request.
+If ExtAuth receives any response from the auth service other than 200, it returns that full response (header and body) to the client.
+ExtAuth assumes the auth service will return an appropriate response, such as 401.

 ## Building

 If you don't have a [build environment for Envoy][be], you can use Docker to set one up.